This instructable shows how to build a Woody UI Kit.

 The Woody UI Kit is aimed at UI designers, web and mobile developers.
 It leverages the “feel” of moving around wood blocks, and brings back to the user’s memory when as a kid she played with wooden toys.
 Handling something physical instead of moving the mouse pointer on a screen, also fosters the creativity side of the brain, and allows for offline work, maybe with kids on the kitchen table.

 Furthermore the designer can collect and reuse blocks, creating a personalized library of ready to use UI templates.
+Contents

 The kit is built out of the following pieces: